ServiceNow/azimuth/docs/docs/key-concepts/class-similarity.md

 ## What is it?

-Class analysis is an aspect of similarity analysis.
-As such, it is based on the relative locations of utterances in embedding space, and only requires training data to be supplied.
+Class analysis includes an aspect of similarity analysis, which is based on the relative locations of utterances in embedding space.
+Because of this, it only requires training data to be supplied.

 Class analysis extends other
 [:material-link: Similarity Analysis](./similarity.md) features to